3mdeb/fwupd-bsd-documentation/openbsd/libs.md

  * install kernel with support for EFI variables
  * prepare environment for building ports
  * build and install `efivar` port
+ * compile and install test tool that uses `libefivar`
  * verify that it works

 ## Install kernel with support for EFI variables